ctuning/cm4research/script/reproduce-paper-m2023-8/README-extra.md

 cmr "reproduce paper m 2023 8 _install_deps"
 ```

+Note that the install script makes its best guess for the correct UID and GID
+for the container to be using (the current user's UID and GID).
+If you would
+like to change the UID and/or GID of the container, you can do so in the
+artifact repository `/path/to/<some hash>/repo/docker-compose.yaml`.
+Instructions for finding this repository are below.

-To check that the environment is correctly set up and evaluate each accelerator configuration on a small example, run:
+To check that the environment is correctly set up and evaluate each accelerator
+configuration on a small example, run:

 ```bash
 cmr "reproduce paper m 2023 8 _check"